 Diane's research interests are focused on the instability/stability of the social care system in the UK.
 Her work seeks to address this issue through three interconnecting themes: Workforce and care quality; Institutional abuse and mistreatment; and Social innovation and homecare.

-Funded mainly through two grants from the Department of Health and Comic Relief (2009-2013) Diane's research has been concerned with the organizational dynamics and features of 'good' and 'poor' care including abuse and mistreatment in residential care homes.
+Previously funded through two grants from the Department of Health and Comic Relief (2009-2013), Diane and colleagues have examined the organizational dynamics and features of 'good' and 'poor' care quality, including abuse and mistreatment in residential care homes.

 Since 2016 her focus has expanded to include the financialisation of residential care home chains and the need for social innovation in the provision of homecare.
 Diane has co-wrote 2 CRESC public interest reports http://www.cresc.ac.uk/medialibrary/research/WDTMG%20FINAL%20-01-3-2016.pdf and http://www.cresc.ac.uk/medialibrary/research/social-innovation-in-home-care.pdf